Numerical simulations of jet launching and breakout from collapsars: Results

-We present in the first panel of the second row in Fig~\ref{fig:init1} the effects of the magnetic field geometry in model m2-B0, where we combine a uniform parallel field within the stellar core with a dipole configuration outside it, as described by Eq.~\eqref{eqn:field2}.
-In this model, the maximum magnetization occurs near the black hole horizon and along the polar axis.
+In the first panel of the second row in Figure~\ref{fig:init2}, we present the magnetization of the model m2-B0.
+It was initialised combining a uniform parallel field within the stellar core with a dipole configuration outside it, as described by Eq.~\eqref{eqn:field2}.
+The jet got a cylindrical shape, and its core finished less magnetized with respect to the models initialised with an initial dipole.

-As the jet evolves (Fig~\ref{fig:init2}), the shock front propagates more slowly (see Fig~\ref{fig:shock_front}) compared to models initialized with the purely dipolar geometry of Eq.~\eqref{eqn:mag_field}.
-The outflow acquires a cylindrical shape with magnetization $10^{-6} < \sigma \lesssim 1$.
-The resulting jet does not present collimation, it will cross the star for long time.
-We denote it as failed jet.

-In summary, the magnetic field geometry influences the jet’s shape, Eq.~\eqref{eqn:mag_field} produces a conical jet and two wings structure for high magnetic field strength, and geometry given by eq.\eqref{eqn:field2} produces a more cylindrical and poorly collimated outflow in model m2-B0.
+Finally, the distribution of $\sigma$ for models m16TI and m12TH is presented in the second and third panels in the second row of Figure~\ref{fig:init2}.
+The jet core and the wings are regions of mixing.
+It is because these stars present different density jumps along their inner density structure.
+Then, the driven outflows transit between different shells, which induce perturbations and mixing between the core and the jet wings.